SOUMYBISWAL/print-preview-order/replit.md

 - ✓ Added clean build configuration for frontend-only deployment
 - ✓ Removed all AWS Amplify backend configuration and deployment files
 - ✓ Simplified to focus purely on Replit-hosted application with Express backend
+- ✓ Configured application to use Node.js backend exclusively
+- ✓ Fixed file upload system to use real backend API endpoints
+- ✓ Added proper admin authentication and health check endpoints
+- ✓ Removed localStorage fallback logic in favor of backend-only operations